-'Obamacare' sign-ups show slippage in preliminary report
+'Obamacare' sign-ups show slippage in Trump era

-WASHINGTON (AP) — The government says about 9.2 million people signed up for coverage this year through HealthCare.gov, the health insurance website serving most states.
+WASHINGTON (AP) — Facing higher premiums, less choice and a last-minute advertising pullback, fewer people signed up for coverage this year through HealthCare.gov, according to data from a preliminary government report Friday.

-The preliminary numbers out Friday don’t include figures from 11 states that run their own health insurance markets, so the final national number will be higher.
+About 9.2 million people signed up through HealthCare.gov, the insurance marketplace serving most states, said the Health and Human Services department.
+That’s about 500,000 fewer customers than had enrolled last year in those same 39 states, or slippage of around 5 percent.

-Nonetheless, the report shows slippage from last year, when about 500,000 more customers enrolled in the states served by HealthCare.gov.
+The report doesn’t include figures from 11 states that run their own health insurance markets — including California and New York — so the final national number will be higher.
+But the preliminary report is being closely watched, because President Donald Trump and the GOP-led Congress have vowed to repeal the Obama-era health law and replace it with a plan yet to emerge.

-The insurance markets created by former President Barack Obama’s law provide subsidized coverage for people who don’t have access to health care through their jobs.
+Insurance markets created by former President Barack Obama’s law provide subsidized private coverage for people who don’t have access to health care through their jobs.
+Along with a Medicaid expansion aimed at low-income adults, the Affordable Care Act has helped millions get coverage, reducing the nation’s uninsured rate to a historic low of about 9 percent.

 Most Read Stories